Cajun Shrimp Fettuccine Alfredo

 - Grate your own cheese or purchase the grated stuff from your grocery’s cheese counter.
 Please don’t use a shelf-stable cheese.
 It will not taste the same.

 - You can use Creole or Cajun seasoning in this recipe.
 They have the same flavor profiles, but Creole seasoning has more herbs.
 Both can get super salty, so read the label before you purchase.
-Our favorite brand has a salt-free variety, and that’s what we keep at our home.
+Our favorite brand has a salt-free variety, which we love, and recently, we’ve made our own Creole seasoning.

 Other Cajun recipes: